Audioboo/audioboo-java-oauth/README.md

 audioboo-java-oauth
 ===================

-An example command line tool using OAuth to talk to audioboo.fm
+An example command line tool using OAuth to talk to audioboom.com

 Depends on [Signpost 1.2](https://code.google.com/p/oauth-signpost/) and the Commons Codec